CFY98/Ashveil/README.md

 # Running the game
 python main.py

-# ⚔️ Combat System
-Combat is trivia-based.
-Each round, you:
-- Choose to Fight or Use Item
-- If you fight, a multiple-choice trivia question is displayed
-- Answer correctly → deal random damage (1–100) to the enemy
-- Answer incorrectly → take that damage yourself

 # Project Structure
-Ashveil/
+> Ashveil/
   │
   ├── main.py          # All game logic, combat, narrative, and mechanics └── README.md

 # 🌐 Trivia Source
 Questions are fetched live from the OpenTriviaQA dataset (general category).
 An internet connection is required to play.